 - Accepting of diverse viewpoints – Participants welcome opportunities to interact with and learn from others with different backgrounds or perspectives.

 - Experienced professionals – Participants are accomplished and have a breadth and depth of professional experience.
 Though quality is not easily measured in time, the majority of participants have 7+ years of professional experience that is outcome-oriented and are at a point in their careers where their participation will be felt for many years to come.

 - In positions of influence – Participants are expected to take action and make change in their communities or organizations.

 - Committed to the program – The program is rigorous and intense.
-Over the course of the five-month program, participants are required to commit to approximately 25 days of international travel.
-To qualify for consideration, applicants must be citizens or legal residents living and working in Afghanistan, Egypt, Jordan Lebanon, Morocco, or Tunisia.
+Over the course of the six-month program, participants are required to commit to approximately 30 days of international travel.
+To qualify for consideration, applicants must be citizens or legal residents living and working in Afghanistan, Egypt, Iraq, Jordan, Lebanon, Morocco, or Tunisia.

 Candidates will be assessed by their application, recommendations, and essays.
-After review, select candidates will be invited to participate in final interviews.
-Final acceptance notifications will be distributed by the end of July 2018.
+After review, select candidates will be invited to participate in interviews.

 FREQUENTLY ASKED QUESTIONS

 Q: How often will I be required to travel and how many days of work will I miss?